 National advertising is sold on a CPM (cost per thousand) impressions basis, while local advertising is sold on a per-screen, per-week basis.
-While we generally sell our network as a national network, we also have the ability to sell portions of our network on a regional basis or by movie rating, offering various cost points for national advertisers, which expands the number of potential buyers.
+While we generally sell our network as a national network by movie rating or groups of ratings, we also have the ability to sell portions of our network on a regional basis or by individual movie or movie genre grouping, offering national advertisers a way to target specific audience demographics, various price points and overall cost levels, which expands the number of potential clients.